Image

 Connecticut Medicare Advantage Plans

 There are 45 Medicare Advantage plans in Connecticut, but exact plan pricing and availability varies by county.
 For example, Fairfield County has 29 Medicare Advantage plans from five insurance carriers and New Haven County has 40 plans from eight insurance carriers (in 2023).
-To hear about specific plans available to you, give us a call at (888) 604-0055 or schedule a free consultation with a licensed Connecticut state Medicare Advisor.
+To compare Connecticut Medicare Advantage plans available to you, give us a call at (888) 604-0055 or schedule a free consultation with a licensed Connecticut state Medicare Advisor.

 Medicare Advantage plans replace Original Medicare and must provide at least the same level of coverage.
 Most of them also provide Part D coverage and a variety of other benefits, which may include: